tiayyba/CYT180_Lab7_A/README.md

 - Perform inner, left, and anti joins in PySpark.
 - Detect and handle missing values using `dropna()`, `fillna()`, and conditional logic.
 - Remove duplicate rows using `dropDuplicates()`.
-- Use Spark SQL to perform multi-table joins.
 - Write DataFrames to disk using CSV and Parquet formats.
 - Compare file sizes and explain why Parquet is preferred in big‑data systems.
 - Explain how cleaning and joining datasets fit into a typical ETL (Extract‑Transform‑Load) workflow.